-Inspired by Princess Pocahontas, this Autumn Bison Bowl is the perfect fall meal to enjoy the labors of an American harvest.
+This Harvest Bowl with ground bison is the perfect fall meal to enjoy the labors of harvest.
 It features ingredients that are indigenous to America.
-This hearty yet flavorful bowl is filled with wild grains, roasted vegetables, and ground bison and topped with a berry sauce known on “wojape”.
+This hearty yet flavorful bowl is filled with wild grains, roasted vegetables, ground bison and topped with a berry sauce known on “wojapi”.

 About Native American Cuisine